Make PR and positive news your secret weapons to move ahead of the competition

 Attaining positive media coverage is a full-time task.
 Your chances for media attention improve when reporters see your company or CEO as a go-to source in your field.
 Using a PR firm to handle all this for you means you don’t have to appropriate personnel and resources from other areas of your company to achieve this goal.

 At Axia, we use the latest tools to monitor your reputation across all channels, show you how to respond to negative information and measure results.
 We are experts at pitching and building relationships with media to get you maximum news coverage.
-Contact us today or download our free Online Reputation Management e-book to learn more about how we can help improve your reputation, increase media coverage and boost your profitability.
+Contact us today or download our Online Reputation Management e-book to learn more about how we can help improve your reputation, increase media coverage and boost your profitability.

 Lisa Goldsberry is a writer for Axia Public Relations with more than 15 years of public relations experience.
 She specializes in business, higher education and technology PR.
 Connect with Axia Public Relations on Twitter @axiapr.